Strain Engineering of Altermagnetic Symmetry in Epitaxial RuO$_2$ Films

-\paragraph*{Strain -- magnetization phase diagrams} To clearly understand the relation between the lattice parameter and magnetic ground state of RuO$_2$, we map the strain--magnetization phase diagram of (001), (100), and (110) RuO$_2$ through first-principles DFT calculations, as shown in Fig.\ref{Fig1}(a)-(c)~\cite{SI}.
+\paragraph*{Strain -- magnetization phase diagrams} To clearly understand the relation between the lattice parameter and magnetic ground state of RuO$_2$, we map the strain--magnetization phase diagram of (001), (100), and (110) RuO$_2$ through first-principles DFT calculations, as shown in Fig.\ref{Fig1}(a)-(c).
 The phase diagrams explore a range of strain states imposed by different types of substrates.
-In particular, the red stars and blue diamonds on the phase diagrams represent the lattice parameters of fully strained and 12~nm (i.e., partially strained) RuO$_2$ films, respectively.
+Strain was simulated by varying the in-plane lattice constants for each case and finding the new equilibrium out-of-plane lattice constant.
+We highlight with red stars the points on the phase diagrams corresponding to fully strained RuO$_2$ films grown on TiO$_2$, estimated from the bulk lattice constants.
+By using XRD, although the fully strained lattice of a single RuO$_2$ film ($< 4$ nm) on TiO$_2$ (100) and (110) substrates could not be unambiguously resolved, fully strained ultrathin layers were observed in a 2 nm RuO$_2$/TiO$_2$ (110) superlattice \cite{jeong2024altermagnetic}.
+In order to compare our theoretical calculations, we also add the \textcolor{black}{yellow} diamonds, which correspond to experimentally measured lattice constants of 12~nm films (i.e., partially strained).
+The magnetic properties in these phase diagrams are calculated entirely through \textit{ab initio} methods, i.e., our experimental data refers to the lattice constants only.
 We note that these calculations were performed without including the Hubbard $U$ correction, and the possible influence of this parameter will be discussed later.
-To quantitatively describe its altermagnetic properties, here, we defined the N\'eel vector magnitude as $N = |\vec{\mu}_{Ru_1}-\vec{\mu}_{Ru_2}|/2$ where $\vec{\mu}_{Ru_1}$ and $\vec{\mu}_{Ru_2}$ represent the two opposite local magnetic moments of Ru atoms in the formula unit.
-We emphasize that the magnetic properties are calculated entirely through \textit{ab initio} methods, i.e., our experimental data refers to the lattice constants only.
+To quantitatively describe its altermagnetic properties, here, we defined the N\'eel vector magnitude as $N = |\vec{\mu}_{\rm{Ru_1}}-\vec{\mu}_{\rm{Ru_2}}|/2$ where $\vec{\mu}_{\rm{Ru_1}}$ and $\vec{\mu}_{\rm{Ru_2}}$ represent the two opposite local magnetic moments of the Ru atoms in the primitive cell.
+Additional details of the first-principles calculations are provided in the SI.~\cite{SI}